nikhilkumar0102/Elevate_Labs-Cyber-Security-Internship/Task1/README.markdown

 **Instructions for Capturing Screenshots**:
 1. **Nmap**:
-   - Run `python scan_network.py 192.168.1.0/24` and capture the terminal window using a screenshot tool (e.g., Snipping Tool on Windows, `Cmd+Shift+4` on macOS).
+   - Run `nmap -sS 192.168.1.0/24` and capture the terminal window using a screenshot tool (e.g., Snipping Tool on Windows, `Cmd+Shift+4` on macOS).
    - Open `scan_results.html` in a browser and screenshot the formatted output.
    - Save as `screenshots/nmap_terminal.png` or `screenshots/nmap_html.png`.
 2. **Wireshark**: